The Elf-Maiden and Her Lords

 “Ah, a good man.”
 Bródwan scratched his forehead.
 “Nithlaf must have a good reason for going on, but he would have made sure to tell someone.
 Maybe he left a note.
 Bolsas, first thing in the morning, send a messenger.
 Send two.
 Dursas, you go.
 Find out what happened.
 And you, Árath.”

 “Yes, my lord?
 Do you want me to go as well?”

 “You have a good memory.
-Remember all we hear tonight, and report it to our Great Lord and Guide.
+Report to our Great Lord and Guide tomorrow.
+Tell him all that you heard.
 The room with the talking glass shall be yours at first light.”

 “Should I not do that, my son?”
 Lady Cailleach asked, before Árath could offer his assent.

-“Now,” Bródwan said, returning his gaze to Drefan, “now, tell me about this man you picked up.”
+“Of course, mother.” Árath breathed a sign of relief.
+“Now,” Bródwan continued, returning his gaze to Drefan, “now, tell me about this man you picked up.”

 “You brought him here.
 Good, good, good.”